 New for the 2019-20 season for Isles Blog, our Rob Taub each Monday will give you his thoughts on five important things to key on for that week’s games for the New York Islanders.

 The Islanders’ ten-game winning streak came to a heartbreaking conclusion last week.
 And though it stings, they are still playing their best brand of hockey since the season began.

 Barry Trotz’ club responded from their OT loss to the Penguins in solid fashion, beating the Florida Panthers 3-1, and pushing their record to 11-0-1 in their last 12 games.

 “Nice response from our team.
 We had the lead again going into the third period and knew we didn’t want to lose it there,” Mathew Barzal said after the game.
 “They got one back on the power play and then we got one back in the next shift.
 It was a good response by our group.”

 Another positive for the Isles was getting back some healthy bodies.
-Defenseman Nick Leddy — who missed three games — and forward Jordan Eberle, who missed close to a month, both returned to the lineup and didn’t look out of place.
+Defenseman Nick Leddy — who missed three games — and forward Jordan Eberle, who inflatable park for sale missed close to a month, both returned to the lineup and didn’t look out of place.
 Eberle came close to getting his first goal of the year and had four shots in the game; Leddy was back on the top pairing with his partner, Johnny Boychuk.

 As for the goaltending, Thomas Greiss and Semyon Varlamov continue to excel as a duo.